US Sports Veteran

 New Pick- Xavier Rhodes CB (Drafted 25th Overall by Vikings)

 This team had Cameron Wake and Olivier Vernon on it.
 There was no need to draft a defensive end.
-In 2013 the Dolphins took a risk on Brent Grimes, but it payed off.
+In 2013 the Dolphins took a risk on Brent Grimes, but it paid off.
 However, fellow cornerback Nolan Carroll left the team after the season.
 Rhodes and Grimes would form one of the best cornerback duos in the league.

 Original Pick- Lane Johnson OT